craftercms/docs/source/developers/projects/core/api/cache/remove.rst

 .. .. include:: /includes/unicode-checkmark.rst

-.. _crafter-engine-api-site-context-id:
+.. _crafter-core-api-cache-remove:

 ======
-Get Id
+Remove
 ======

-Get the id for the site context resolved for this request by Crafter Engine, the value returned will depend on the SiteResolver implementation used.
+Clear the cache for a single Site Item (and all children) in the scope for a given site.

 --------------------
 Resource Information